solana-nft-programs/token-manager/README.md

   // Optional parameters to expire this token manager based on usage useInvalidation?: {
+    // Optional payment manager to handle payment splits if multiple parties involved - should be a PDA initialized by payment manager program paymentManager?: PublicKey,
     // Optional total usages allocated
     totalUsages?: number,
     // Optional use authority who can use this token